kush-x7/portfolio-project-1/README.md

 ![First lecture](md-images/lecture%201.png)

-### 👉 Basic Reset
+### 1. Basic Reset 👇

-> 1. Instead of adding font-family in universal selector, add it in a body selector.
+- Instead of adding font-family in universal selector, add it into a body selector.

 ```
 * {